 It gets hotter here than that of in the south.
 Likewise, winter is experienced in the North, not in the south.
 Some great food of the North is gol gappe, papdi chat, bhel puri, chole bhature, dal, bati, churma of Rajasthan.

-Rajasthan is the state located in the northwest of India.
+Rajasthan is a state located in the northwest of India.
 The land of heroes portrays bravery, courage, and heroism.
-The rich culture of Rajasthan is showcased through the unique heritage, forts, and folk.
+The rich culture of Rajasthan is showcased through its unique heritage, forts, and folk.
 It is famous for the spectacular architecture of the Rajputs and the Mughals.
 If you visit and stay in Rajasthan, then you are going to have a high time, enjoying the royal stays, royal treatment, and fantastic food.

-Pink city (Jaipur), Lake City (Udaipur), Golden City ( Jaisalmer), and blue city (Jodhpur) are the famous tourist destinations in all over the world.
+Pink city (Jaipur), Lake City (Udaipur), Golden City ( Jaisalmer), and blue city (Jodhpur) are the famous tourist destinations all over the world.

 Delhi is the capital of the country.
 It is famous for its rich culture and heritage.
 Delhi is a metropolitan city and one of the most lively cities.
 If you are visiting Delhi, research about the climate before you go as Delhi is prone to the extreme environment.
 Many places in Delhi are rich in heritage, such as Taj Mahal.
 Taj Mahal is the most popular tourist destinations in the world.

 Taj Mahal is the sign of love, and Shah Jahan built it in the memory of his loving wife, Mumtaz.
 Some the famous places to visit in Delhi are Red Fort, Qutub Minar, Humayun’s Tomb, India Gate, and Fatehpur Sikri.